On intersective polynomials with non-solvable Galois group: New explicit intersective polynomials for non-solvable groups

-The polynomial $g$ was computed such that a root field of $g$ is the fixed field inside the Galois closure of $f$ of a maximal subgroup $U_2$ of index $8$ in $G$ ($U_2$ is a point stabilizer of $G$, reinterpreted as $PSL_2(7)$).
-One checks that not only is the union of conjugates of $U_1$ and $U_2$ all of $G$, but in fact, that all metacyclic subgroups of $G$ are contained in one such conjugate, and the only solvable subgroups that are contained neither in a conjugate of $U_1$ nor in one of $U_2$ are isomorphic to $S_4$ or $A_4$.
+The polynomial $g$ was computed such that a root field of $g$ is the fixed field inside the splitting field of $f$ of a maximal subgroup $U_2$ of index $8$ in $G$ ($U_2$ is a point stabilizer of $G$, reinterpreted as $PSL_2(7)$).
+Now the only maximal subgroups of $G$ not conjugate to $U_1$ or $U_2$ are the stabilizers of a two-dimensional subspace in the action on $(\mathbb{F}_3)^2$.
+These are isomorphic to $S_4$ (and conjugate to $U_1$ under an outer automorphism), and since e.g.\ their subgroups $S_3 \cong GL_2(2)$ also fix a one-dimensional subspace, one easily concludes that the only proper subgroups of $G$ not contained in a conjugate of $U_1$ or of $U_2$ are isomorphic to $A_4$ or $S_4$.\footnote{See also \cite[Satz 8.27]{Hu1} for a general classification of subgroups of $PSL_2(q)$, originally due to Dickson.}

-This means that all specializations of $f\cdot g$ that preserve the Galois group have a root in every $\qq_p$ such that $p$ is (at most) tamely ramified in the Galois closure over $\qq$; and in fact in {\it all} $\qq_p$, as long as $2$ is not wildly ramified.
+This means that all specializations of $f\cdot g$ that preserve the Galois group have a root in every $\qq_p$ such that $p$ is (at most) tamely ramified in the splitting field over $\qq$; and in fact in {\textit{all}} $\qq_p$, as long as $2$ is not wildly ramified.
 Now for $a,b,c,t$ all odd, $f$ is congruent modulo 2 to $X^7 + X^5 + X^4 + X^3 + 1$ which is an irreducible separable polynomial over $\mathbb{F}_2$.
 This means that the splitting field of $f$ over $\qq_2$ is unramified (of degree $7$), which completes the proof. \end{proof}